Nepacs' Ruth Cranfield Awards 2021 - nominations now open!

 How to nominate?

 Please use the attached form to give details of your nominee, telling us about their activity and its benefits, and explaining why you think they deserve special recognition.
 Specific details of projects, service user testimonies, or case histories are welcomed.
 Please note we cannot accept nominations for the same body of work from one individual or team in two consecutive years.
 All nominations should be emailed to email@example.com or posted to Nepacs awards, 20 Old Elvet, Durham, DH1 3HW

-Closing date for nominations is Friday 18 June 2021.
+Closing date for nominations has been extended to Friday 25 June 2021.